All Episodes

 It's the beginning of a process that will tear this country apart.

-And if I am chairman next year, if we keep the majority, and Senator Drassley moves over, and I hope he doesn't, because as I think he's done a great job, I'm gonna remember this.
+And if I am chairman next year, if we keep the majority and Senator Grassley moves over, and I hope he doesn't because I think he's done a great job, I'm going to remember this.

 There's the process before Kavanaugh and the process after Kavanaugh.